 My recipe includes just a touch of a zesty kick that you can use when you make your gazpacho or totally omit, it is completely up to you.
 I love the taste of horseradish in my gazpacho, but if you prefer a bit more mainstream gazpacho, just omit it.

-Regardless of how you serve this gazpacho or if you like it zesty or a bit more tame, just give it a try the next time your forecast calls for hot, sticky weather.
-It’ll cool you off for sure!
+Regardless of how you serve this gazpacho or if you like it zesty or a bit more tame, just give it a try the next time your forecast calls for hot, sweltering days.
+It’s delicious and will cool you off for sure!

 Here’s my Gazpacho Recipe.
 I can’t wait to hear how you like it!

 - 2 pounds fresh tomatoes, diced or 3 cups tomato juice

 - 1 medium sweet onion, cut into fourths